Fellatio: Sexually transmitted infections

 Chlamydia, human papillomavirus (HPV), gonorrhea, herpes, hepatitis (multiple strains), and other sexually transmitted infections (STIs) can be transmitted through oral sex.
 Any sexual exchange of bodily fluids with a person infected with HIV, the virus that causes AIDS, poses a risk of infection.
 Risk of STI infection, however, is generally considered significantly lower for oral sex than for vaginal or anal sex, with HIV transmission considered the lowest risk with regard to oral sex.

 There is an increased risk of STI transmission if the receiving partner has wounds on their genitals, or if the giving partner has wounds or open sores on or in their mouth, or bleeding gums.
 Brushing the teeth, flossing, or undergoing dental work soon before or after giving fellatio can also increase the risk of transmission, because all of these activities can cause small scratches in the lining of the mouth.
 These wounds, even when they are microscopic, increase the chances of contracting STIs that can be transmitted orally under these conditions.
 Such contact can also lead to more mundane infections from common bacteria and viruses found in, around and secreted from the genital regions.
 Because of the aforementioned factors, medical sources advise the use of condoms or other effective barrier methods when performing or receiving fellatio with a partner whose STI status is unknown.

+A 2010 study of HIV-serodiscordant couples found that uninfected partners whose only unprotected sexual contact was oral sex developed systemic HIV-specific CD4+ and CD8+ T-cell immune responses, suggesting that oral exposure to HIV may be sufficient to prime the immune system, although whether these responses confer any protective effect against infection remains unclear.
+A related 2009 study by Hasselrot et al. at the Karolinska Institutet detected IgA1-mediated HIV-neutralizing antibodies in the saliva of HIV-negative men in long-term serodiscordant relationships who engaged in unprotected oral sex, indicating a mucosal immune response to repeated oral HIV exposure.